 BOARD MEETING SCHEDULE

-Our board meets on the third Thursday of January, April, July and October from 6:00 – 8:00 PM in the conference room at the Families as Allies offices in Jackson (see address below).
+Our board meets on the third Thursday of January, April, July and October from 6:00 – 7:30 PM in the conference room at the Families as Allies offices in Jackson (see address below).
+Changes to the meeting schedule are posted on our Facebook page.
 All of our meetings are open to the public and include a Public Comment Section.
 We find the public comment section to be one of the most valuable parts of our meetings and welcome feedback from as many people as possible.
 We request that public comments be limited to three minutes so that everyone who wishes to participate has the opportunity to do so.
+Comments can also be faxed to 601-355-0919 or scanned to firstname.lastname@example.org

 CARLYN HICKS President